 - UCAS (Universities Central Admissions System) Website: This contains lists of degree courses within the UCAS system.
 It can search for subjects, types of courses (e.g. degree or HND), and locations in the UK.
 The address of the website is www.ucas.com and is available to all students on computers in the Library, computer rooms and the Student Services Centre.
-The website can be accessed from home - College Intranet (VLE): This site provides up to date information on Higher Education applications and links to other sites.
-Available in and outside the College.
-The My Future Plans booklet has details of the SACU test (try it's fun!) https://sacu-student.com/?page\id=2850 and also A level Explorer https://www.theuniguide.co.uk/a-level-explorer can be useful too.
+The website can be accessed from home - UCAS Teams page (to be shortly): This site provides up to date information on Higher Education applications and links to other sites.
+HE opportunities are posted for students daily.

 Having identified potential courses, it is essential that students research the course thoroughly.
-What Alevel grades are needed to be considered for the course?
+What A-level grades are needed to be considered for the course?
 Are certain A-levels required to do the degree course?
 Does the course involve work placements or a year abroad?